-As part of the CoP, form HUD-52650 and 9831B for Multifamily FSS, a written plan is prepared in cooperation with each FSS participant The ITSP includes personal and professional goals to be accomplished by the participant before the ending date of CoP.
+As part of the CoP, form HUD-52650, a written plan is prepared in cooperation with each FSS participant The ITSP includes personal and professional goals to be accomplished by the participant before the ending date of CoP.
 Family members over the age of 18 who choose to, may also execute an individual training and services plan under the contract.